ericoporto/math3d/README.md

 - The upper right 3x1 submatrix produces a perspective transformation.
 - The final lower right hand 1x1 submatrix produces overall scaling.

-## NOTES The

-- create a matrix stack
-- add functions for vec3*m44 and Quat*m44.
-- get vec3 as 1by4 matrix, do the same for Quat

 ## Concepts

 ### Homogeneous Coordinates